Look at the world

 "Look at the world" is a sacred choral composition by John Rutter, a harvest anthem to his own words.
-He offered versions for children's choir in unison or a four-part choir, with keyboard or orchestra.
+He offered versions for children's choir in unison or a mixed-voice choir, with keyboard or orchestra.
 It was commissioned by the Council for the Protection of Rural England.
 The work was published by Oxford University Press in 1996.

 History

 Rutter set "Look at the world" as a harvest anthem to his own lyrics in 1996.
 He responded to a commission from the Council for the Protection of Rural England, meant to be "a widely-usable choral song or anthem on the theme of the environment and our responsibility towards it".
 It was meant to celebrate the organisation's 70th anniversary.
-He scored it for either a children's choir in unison or a four-part choir, accompanied by a keyboard instrument or orchestra.
+He scored it for either a children's choir in unison or a four-part mixed choir, accompanied by a keyboard instrument or orchestra.
 The anthem was published by Oxford University Press in 1996.
 In 2021, a version for a small ensemble of flute, oboe, harp and organ appeared.

 Music

 The anthem is in set in 2/2, marked "Brightly" It begins in C major, but modulates twice and ends in D major.
 It begins with eight measures of instrumental introduction, with broken chords in constant flowing eighth-notes.
 It is in four stanzas and a refrain, beginning "Praise to thee, O Lord of all creation".
-In the choral version, only the refrain is in harmony for all four voices, while the stanzas are assigned to varying voices.
+In the mixed-voice version, only the refrain is in harmony for all four voices, while the stanzas are assigned to varying voices.
 The third stanza is in B major, and the final stanza in D major.
 The duration is given as 4.5 minutes.